Squab

-The practice of domesticating pigeons as livestock may have come from North Africa; historically, squabs or pigeons have been consumed in many civilizations, including ancient Egypt (still common in modern Egypt), Rome, China, India (Northeast), and medieval Europe.
+The practice of domesticating pigeons as livestock may have originated in North Africa; historically, many societies have consumed squabs or pigeons, including ancient Egypt (still common in modern Egypt), Rome, China, India (Northeast), and medieval Europe.
+It is a familiar meat in Jewish, Arab, and French cuisines.
+According to the Tanakh, doves are kosher, and they are the only birds that may be used for a korban.
+(Other kosher birds may be eaten, but not brought as a korban.)
+Pigeon is also used in Asian cuisines such as Chinese, Assamese, and Indonesian cuisines.
 Although squab has been consumed throughout much of recorded history, it is generally regarded as exotic, not as a contemporary staple food; there are more records of its preparation for the wealthy than for the poor.

 The modern squab industry uses utility pigeons.
-Squabs are raised until they are roughly a month old, when they reach adult size but have not yet flown, before being slaughtered.
+Squab farmers raise the young until they are roughly a month old (when they reach adult size but have not yet flown) before slaughter.

 History

 The practice of domesticating pigeon as livestock may have come from the North Africa; historically, squabs or pigeons have been consumed in many civilizations, including ancient Egypt, ancient Rome, and Medieval Europe.
 Doves are considered kosher, though are not as common in the Jewish diet as they were in ancient times.
 Texts about methods of raising pigeons for their meat date as far back as AD 60 in Spain.
 Such birds were hunted for their meat because it was a cheap and readily available source of protein.

 In the Tierra de Campos, a resource-poor region of north-western Spain, squab meat was an important supplement to grain crops from at least Roman times.
 Caelius Aurelianus, an Ancient Roman physician, regarded the meat as a cure for headaches, but by the 16th century, squab was believed to cause headaches.

 From the Middle Ages, a dovecote (French pigeonnier) was a common outbuilding on an estate that aimed to be self-sufficient.
 The dovecote was considered a "living pantry", a source of meat for unexpected guests, and was important as a supplementary source of income from the sale of surplus birds.
 Dovecotes were introduced to South America and Africa by Mediterranean colonists.
 In medieval England, squab meat was highly valued, although its availability depended on the season.

-In England, pigeon meat was eaten when other food was rationed during the Second World War and remains associated with wartime shortages and poverty.
+In England, pigeon meat was eaten when other food was rationed during World War II and remains associated with wartime shortages and poverty.
 This was parodied in an episode of the sitcom Dad's Army, "Getting the Bird".
 Nevertheless, many people continue to eat it, especially the older generation.